 One-way text messaging is being able to send text messages, but not being able to accept replies.
-On the other hand, two-way SMS allows you to send messages and receive them.
+On the other hand, two-way SMS allows you to have back-and-forth conversations with customers.
+In other words, you can both send text messages and receive them.
 Many businesses use one-way SMS to send out text blasts like emergency alerts or important news updates.
-They are often sent from dedicated short code numbers, which are six-digit numbers.
-One way SMS can be effective for sending mass text messages to customers quickly, but there are limitations.
+While many businesses use two-way texting to provide support, send surveys, and answer questions.

 Yes!
 Engaging in two-way texting with customers is legal.
 But, there are several regulations to keep in mind.
 The Telephone Consumer Protection Act of 1991 requires businesses to get written or verbal opt-ins from contacts.
 These opt-ins can be obtained in several ways.
 This includes having customers text you first or filling out a consent form.

 To comply with the law, you must also provide a way for your contacts to opt out of SMS campaigns.
 One way to ensure you comply with this is by picking an SMS provider that unsubscribes contacts if they reply with words like STOP or UNSUBSCRIBE.

 In addition, before you start texting your business must register your phone number with the right parties.
 Businesses using 10DLCs must sign up for The Campaign Registry.
 The Campaign Registry ensures that businesses' phone numbers are real and the messages they send from it are legitimate.
 Toll-free numbers must also register, but they can still send messages while waiting for campaign approval.

 Read our blog on how to ensure you are legally texting your customers to learn more.

 Pricing depends on your SMS service provider and the number of messages you send and receive.
 Currently, it costs just pennies to send and receive 160-character texts.
 Textline offers three different pricing plans.
 All pricing plans start with a free trial that includes unlimited two-way texting and no hidden setup fees.